Wallet SDK Integration Guide

 Q: How do I handle different chains (EVM vs Solana)?

-A: The chain field in SignRequest tells you which signing algorithm to use.
-For EVM, use eth_sign or equivalent.
-For Solana, use ed25519 signing.
+A: The caip2ChainId field in SignRequest tells you which chain and signing algorithm to use.
+For EVM (eip155:*), use eth_sign or equivalent.
+For Solana (solana:*), use ed25519 signing.

 Related